 Islam is a complete way of life for Muslims.
 Its guidance is comprehensive and includes the personal, social, moral, and spiritual aspects of our lives.
-Our involvement in educating our children about relationships and sex education is precisely because of this; we as Muslims must know how to have healthy, loving, and enriching relationships and know the role of sex in our lives.
+Our involvement in educating our children about relationships and RSE is precisely because of this; we as Muslims must know how to have healthy, loving, and enriching relationships.